Who Ivanka Follows On Instagram — & What It All Really Means

 And finally, we come to the glorious, the hilarious, the inexplicable...

-The Fan Accounts: Ivanka follows more than 45 fan accounts that do nothing but stan for her all day, every day, including @IvankaTrump_Fan (who proudly announce "IVANKA FOLLOWS!" on their profile), @Trump_Style, and @IvankaTrump4POTUS (don't think we don't see you!).
+The Fan Accounts: Ivanka follows more than 45 fan accounts that do nothing but stan for her all day, every day, including @IvankaTrump_Fan (which proudly announces "IVANKA FOLLOWS!" on its profile), @Trump_Style, and @IvankaTrump4POTUS (don't think we don't see you!).

 Advertisement